ngs-docs/angus/R_Introductory_tutorial_2014.md

 Exercise: Write your own function to do something simple, like calculate the co-efficient of variation (CV) which is the sd/mean.

-It takes some practice but learning to write small discrete functionscan be extremely helpful for R.
+It takes some practice but learning to write small discrete functions can be extremely helpful for R.

 One thing to keep in mind, is that it is very easy to call one function from within another.
 It is generally considered good practice to write functions that do one thing, and one thing only.
 It is way easier to find problems (debug).